unforswearing/zsh-config/README.md

 My overly complicated z-shell configuration files.

+## Changes 6/1

+Starting to work on this again, it is annoyingly complicated, still.

+Make everything more simple!

+- stop using the `req`  function for self made scripts, only use it to check if something is available in the path
+- merge color, alphanum, etc from /usr into stdlib and archive usr folder
+- try to simplify config.zsh
+- other cleanup and reorg tasks.
+- KEEP the DSL aspects of this configuration, though I hardly ever do scripting these days
+  - maybe only load `config` and the zsh dotfiles by default -> and make the dsl stuff in stdlib as a loadable module: `req stdlib`

 ## Changes 12/12/2023

 Havent thought about this in a while, want to revisit with a more simple approach: